Sensory Support Centre (SSC)

 How will my child be included in your school?

-The Support Centre (SSC) at the school has places for students who have Special Educational Needs.
-These students all have a hearing impairment.
+The Sensory Support Centre (SSC) at the school has places for students who have Special Educational Needs.
+These students all have a form of deafness.
 The SSC is part of the Learning Support Department.

 Hazelwick SSC aims to support students by meeting the ECM agenda: